-What is the weightage given to Class 12 marks in GUJCET merit score?
+What is the weightage given to the Class 12 mark in the GUJCET merit score?

-Class 12 marks are assigned 60% weightage in calculating GUJCET merit list.
+Class 12 mark has 60% weightage in calculating the GUJCET merit list.

-Is there negative marking in Gujarat Common Entrance Test (GUJCET)?
+Is there a negative marking in the Gujarat Common Entrance Test (GUJCET)?

 Yes, for every wrong answer, 0.25 mark is deducted.